nurrencd/SourceCodeAnalyzer/READme.md

  - Initial Design refactoring

 Abu:
- - Wrote/helped test to check if our code worked in UML
+ - Wrote/helped test to check if our code worked in UML + Sequence Generator
  - Pair programmed with teammates for the whole of milestone 1
  - Worked in CodeGen
  - Helped with file writing
  - Worked with Preprocessor and App class
+ - Sequence Generator
+ - ClassCodeGenAnalyzer
+ - Readme
  - Made the project skeleton (Which was almost completely refactored after design review)